jdblischak/smk-simple-slurm/examples/README.md

 * `singularity` - Run a rule inside a singularity container

+* `shared-logs` - Share the same profile `config.yaml` between multiple pipelines, but include the name of the Snakefile in the path to the log files

 * `threads` - Increase the `threads` for a rule.
 It is responsive to `--jobs`.
   In other words, it will scale down the number of threads used if there aren't enough available (thus make sure to pass `{threads}` to the software you are